This post is sponsored by Johnson Farms Plants and Pumpkins.

 Pick Your Own

 One of the things we love about Johnson Farms is we get multiple fall experiences in one.
-You can go apple picking and pumpkin picking of course, but also pick veggies and flowers!
+You can go apple picking and pumpkin picking of course, but also pick veggies and U-Cut sunflowers and zinnias!
 Hop on the wagon ride to take you closer to the apples and pumpkins.
 Wheelbarrows are provided if you have a haul too large to carry.

 Corn Maze